 If you decide to visit the region when it’s covered in a pristine blanket of snow then you’ll understand why Val Camonica is a haven for skiers and alpine sports enthusiasts; with the ski fields of Ponte di Legno claiming some of the best slopes in the area.

 Val Camonica was the first place in Italy to be awarded status as a UNESCO World Heritage site in 1979 due to the abundance of ancient rock carvings that have been found here.
 Over 300,000 petroglyphs have survived since the ancient Camuni or Camunni peoples carved them into the unsuspecting rock faces thousands of years ago.
 They’re recognized as some of the most complex and impressive rock drawings in Europe, often depicting animals such as deer, elk, and dogs.
 The art can be found in plenty of locations throughout the valley, including Capo di Ponte, Nadro, Cimbergo, Paspardo, and Darfo Boario Terme.

-If we’ve managed to convince you to add Val Camonica to your list of places to visit in north Italy, then there a few places you really can’t miss.
+If we’ve managed to convince you to add Val Camonica to your list of places to visit in northern Italy, then there are a few places you really can’t miss.
 Be sure to include a dip in the thermal baths of Boario Terme, the perfect place to relax after a day of exploring.

 Don’t skip out on a visit to the breathtaking towns of Breno with its hilltop castle and Bienno with its charming medieval streets.
 If you’ve still got some time left then a visit to Lake Iseo’s island mountain (Monte Isola) is the perfect way to finish your Val Camonica adventure.